err8029/homework/README.md

 # homework
+Run with python 3.5, read or execute requirements.txt first

 **1. Describe text processing pipeline you have selected.**
 - Statistical anlysis to determine the most used words, least used were also determined, but there are 6000 words aprox. with a 1 frequency.
 See the following figures for most used words: